Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 - IRA accounts

-- Integration with SoFi banking, loans, and credit products
+- Integration with SoFi banking and loan products

 Pricing: